 Graphs & tables

-In addition to finding functions that model an object’s movement, you may be asked to analyze motion from graphs or tables of an object’s position, velocity, or acceleration.
+In addition to finding functions that model an object’s movement, you may be asked to analyze motion from graphs or tables of its position or velocity.

 Position graph